- About Us

 Identify your program of study and deadlines for your program.
 You may apply to more than one program, but you must complete and submit your first application before you can apply to a second program.
 Contact your program if you need additional supporting materials or forms for the online application.

 Request official transcript(s) from institutions you’ve attended, including Rutgers.
 Your institution(s) should send original, official transcripts, showing your degree awarded, to the appropriate graduate admissions office.
 If your institution is a sending member of Parchment, eScrip-Safe, or National Student Clearinghouse, Rutgers will be able to receive your official transcripts electronically.
+We also accept electronic transcripts from India sent via TrueCopy Credentials.

 If you attended Rutgers at any time, you can request your transcript be sent to us automatically on the online application by answering "Yes" to the send transcript question.